HomeSpan/HomeSpan/docs/CLI.md

 ### Log Levels

 In the READY state, if HomeSpan is connected to a WiFi network it will begin to listen for, and process, any incoming HomeKit HAP requests.
-As each request is received and processed, HomeSpan provides diagnostic output depending on the Message Log Level, which ranges from 0 (minimal diagnostics) to 2 (hyper-detailed diganostics).
-The default Message Log Level is 0, but this can be changed either in your HomeSpan sketch (see the [HomeSpan API Reference](Reference.md) for details), or during run time as described in the next section
+As each request is received and processed, HomeSpan provides diagnostic output messages with different levels of detail depending on the Log Level setting.
+This setting ranges from  0 (minimal diagnostics) to 2 (hyper-detailed diganostics).
+The default Log Level is 0, but this can be changed either in your HomeSpan sketch (see the [HomeSpan API Reference](Reference.md) for details), or during run time as described in the next section.

 ### HomeSpan Commands

 In addition to listening for incoming HAP requests, HomeSpan also continuously polls the Serial Monitor for characters you may type.
 Note that the Serial Monitor does not actually transmit the characters you type to the device until you hit <return>.
-All HomeSpan commands are a single character, and HomeSpan will ignore all but the first charcacter when parsing command requests, with the exception of those commands that also include a value.
+All HomeSpan commands are a single character, and HomeSpan will ignore all but the first character when parsing command requests, with the exception of those commands that also include a value.
 HomeSpan supports the following commands:

 * **s** - print connection status
   * HomeSpan supports connections from more than one HomeKit Controller (e.g. a HomePod, or the Home App on an iPhone) at the same time (the default is 8 simultaneous connection *slots*).
 This command provides information on all of the Controllers that have open connections to HomeSpan at any given time, and indictes which slots are currently unconnected.
 If a Controller tries to connect to HomeSpan when all connection slots are already occupied, HomeSpan will terminate an existing connection and re-assign the slot the requesting Controller.